The Last Frontier (2025 TV series): Production

 It was announced in February 2023 that Apple TV+ had given a straight to series order for the project, with Jason Clarke set to star.
 In February 2024, Dominic Cooper, Haley Bennett, Simone Kessell, Tait Blum, Dallas Goldtooth and Alfre Woodard were added to the cast.

 The series is executive produced by Jon Bokenkamp and Richard D’Ovidio, alongside Clarke, Laura Benson, Glenn Kessler, Albert Kim and Sam Hargrave.
 Filming began on February 5, 2024 in Montreal, wrapping in October.

+On December 19, 2025, Apple TV canceled the series after one season.

 Release

 The series made its global debut on Apple TV+ with the first two episodes on Friday, October 10, 2025 followed by new episodes every Friday through December 5.

 Reception

 On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 46% based on 24 reviews.
 The website's critics consensus reads, "Squandering a crackerjack premise, The Last Frontier stretches on for too long to sustain momentum while also leaving its potential largely unexplored."
 Metacritic gave a score of 53 out of 100 based on 10 critics, indicating "mixed or average" reviews.